 Monocular cues can provide depth information when viewing a scene with one eye, and include:

 – Motion parallax: This effect can be seen clearly when driving in a car.
 Nearby things pass quickly, while far off objects appear stationary.

-- Perspective: An example would be standing on a straight road, looking down the road, and noticing the road narrows as it goes off in the distance.
+– Perspective: An example would be standing on a straight road, looking down the road, and seeing the road narrow as it goes off in the distance.

-- Aerial perspective: Images seem blurryer the farther away they are.
+– Aerial perspective: Images seem blurrier the farther away they are.

-- Overlap or interposition: If one object partially blocks the view of another object, it is percieved as being closer.
+– Overlap or interposition: If one object partially blocks the view of another object, it is perceived as being closer.

 Binocular cues provide depth information when viewing a scene with both eyes, and include:

 – Stereopsis or retinal disparity: By using two images of the same scene obtained from slightly different angles (right and left eyes), the brain can calculate depth in the visual scene providing a major means of depth perception.